leonibr/invoice_samurai/readme.md

 ## Objective
 - Showcase dynamic form update with calculations
-- Pdf generation on Browser - prevent user to leave the form and the page to see the result,this way we end up having a faster loop interaction while building a report/an invoice.
+- Dynamic Pdf generation on Browser (actually is generated on server and streamed to the browser throught http 😁) but prevents the user to leave the page to see the result, this way users end up having a faster loop interaction while building a report/an invoice.

 ## It uses
 - Blazor, Bootstrap 5 (Bootswatch awesome theme)

 ## License
 - MIT

+### Roadmap
+- send the binary data throught websockts (Signalr) instead http response.